CHASE: Robust Visual Tracking via Cell-Level Differentiable Neural Architecture Search: Introduction

 \section{Introduction}

-\textit{Visual object tracking} (VOT) aims to accurately localize an unknown object in sequential video frames, just given its initial state.
+\textit{Visual object tracking} (VOT) aims to localize an unknown object in sequential video frames, just given its initial state.
 Visual trackers constantly seek to find more robust and accurate approaches considering various applications and challenges in real-world scenarios.
-In the spirit of \textit{deep learning} (DL), an important objective is to design reliable network architectures for visual tracking purposes \cite{OurSurvey}, which usually requires adequate experience, insightful knowledge, learning heuristics, and extensive manual trial \& error. \\
+In the spirit of \textit{deep learning} (DL), an important objective is to design reliable network architectures for visual tracking purposes \cite{OurSurvey}, usually requiring adequate experience, insightful knowledge, learning heuristics, and extensive manual trial \& error. .1cm

-\textit{Neural architecture search} (NAS) has been developed to automatically discover preferable (or ideally optimal) network architecture for a learning task by exploring a wide-reaching space of candidates.
-Generally, NAS methods are classified into the \textit{reinforcement learning} (RL)-based, \textit{evolutionary algorithm} (EA)-based, Bayesian optimization (BO)-based, and gradient-based methods, according to their diversified search strategies.
+-.5cm \textit{Neural architecture search} (NAS) has been developed to automatically discover preferable (or ideally optimal) network architecture for a learning task by exploring a wide-reaching space of operation candidates.
+Generally, NAS methods are classified into the \textit{reinforcement learning} (RL)-based, \textit{evolutionary algorithm} (EA)-based, \textit{Bayesian optimization} (BO)-based, and gradient-based methods, according to their diversified search strategies.
 Although the first three categories suffer from less efficiency, high time consumption, and extensive computational overhead, the gradient-based methods provide competitive performances \& quite efficiency.
 The well-known \textit{differentiable architecture search} (DARTS) \cite{DARTS} introduces a generic approach that relaxes the search space into the continuous domain and shares the parameters among candidate architectures.
-Although DARTS has achieved promising results by its gradient-based search, several works \cite{PDARTS,DARTS+,RobustDARTS,FairDARTS,DARTS-,ProxylessNAS} have been proposed to study and address its problems.
+Although DARTS has achieved promising results by its gradient-based searches (resulting in the 1st- \& 2nd-order versions of DARTS), several works \cite{PDARTS,DARTS+,RobustDARTS,FairDARTS,DARTS-,ProxylessNAS} have been proposed to study and address its problems.